Panic is Not an Investment Strategy

 Panic and greed

 When it comes to panic, the most obvious example is trying to dump investments when the market is dropping.
 This is a great way to invert the old adage about buying low and selling high.
 Never before has information about the global economy and markets been more readily available and disseminated.
 As a result, global markets have become more interconnected.
 In turn, our reaction mechanisms are heightened—but not necessarily to our advantage.
-Investors should rarely, if ever, react in a purely emotional fashion to a dramatic short-term move in the market.
+Investors should rarely, if ever, react in a purely emotional fashion to a dramatic move in the market.

-Greed can also lead us astray in a number of ways.
+As we saw when this year began, greed can also lead us astray in a number of ways.
 First, there’s the temptation to load up on aggressive higher-risk assets in the hope of a big payoff.
 But there is a dark side to an aggressive posture’s potential higher returns: the risk taken in getting there.
 Aggressive portfolios’ higher historical returns have had a much wider range of returns—that is, a higher standard deviation, with greater “drawdowns,” or peak-to-trough declines, and volatility.
 And most importantly, those higher returns typically are generated through “stick-to-it-iveness,” not lucky bets.